Nation’s Longest Running Muslim Convention Advances Campaign for Justice and Peace

-U.S. lawmakers, governors, diplomats and faith leaders tout Ahmadiyya Muslim Community as a role model for fighting extremism, pursuing peace
+U.S. lawmakers and officials, scholars, diplomats, and faith leaders tout Ahmadiyya Muslim Community as a role model for promoting justice, pursuing peace

-Prominent civic, political and religious leaders across the country lauded the efforts of Ahmadiyya Muslim Community USA during its 68th Annual Convention this past weekend in Harrisburg, Pennsylvania.
-More than 8,000 convention delegates, including 1,500 guests, attended the oldest and longest running Muslim convention in America to discuss efforts to combat extremism and the role of the new “True Islam” campaign in that effort.
+Prominent civic, political and religious leaders across the country lauded the efforts of Ahmadiyya Muslim Community USA during its 69th Annual Convention this past weekend in Harrisburg, Pennsylvania.
+More than 8,700 convention delegates, including 200 guests, attended the oldest and longest running Muslim convention in America to discuss efforts to combat extremism and promote the theme of “Justice, Kindness, and Kinship.”

 About the Ahmadiyya Muslim Community: